LowriWilliams/LowriWilliams.github.io/content/_index.md

         #   description: Joined Cardiff University's School of Computer Science & Informatics as a Lecturer in Cybersecurity.

         - date_end: ''
+          date_start: '2024-01-01'
+          icon: cisse
+          organization: The Colloquium on Information Systems Security Education
+          title: New Publication
+          description: Author of our paper "Leveraging Gamification and Game-based Learning in Cybersecurity Education - Engaging and Inspiring Non-Cyber Students” published in the Journal of The Colloquium for Information Systems Security Education.

+        - date_end: ''
           date_start: '2023-12-04'
           icon: blackhat
           organization: BlackHat